Runiko/DTDB/README.md

 ## To-Do

-[ ] Finish the webhook
+- [ ] Finish the webhook (WIP)
-[ ] Add an auto-update mechanism e.g. re-check the database every 24-hours
+- [ ] Add an auto-update mechanism e.g. re-check the database every 24-hours
-[ ] Maybe a whitelist only mode?
+- [ ] Maybe a whitelist only mode?
-[ ] Get some maintainers to help this little project
+- [ ] Get some maintainers to help this little project